saegl5/uniform-dark-theme/README.md

 ## Uniform Dark+ Theme

 Color theme that unifies Visual Studio Code's default dark theme, designed for Visual Studio Code.
+(I am also designing a [theme](https://gitlab.com/dark-themes/uniform-dark-theme-sn "Click here to access the repository.") for [Standard Notes](https://standardnotes.org/ "Click here for more information."), if anyone is interested.)

 ## Preview